-- Personal disputes where no breech of tenancy can be proven.
+- Personal disputes where no breach of tenancy can be proven.

-- Problems arising from conflict of lifestyles, such as shift work.
+- Problems arising from a conflict of lifestyles, such as shift work.

 You can always ring the police's non-emergency hot-line number, 101 to report any instance of anti-social behaviour.
 If the situation is very serious, urgent or life-threatening, you must call the emergency services on 999.